kevinpliang/secret-gifts/README.md

 # secret-gifts
-static website created for hack jmhs
+static website created for hack jmhs by Kevin Liang and Mahesh Menon.